metacpan/metacpan-cpan-extracted/distros/T/Test-Mockify/README.md

 ## mock

-This is place where the mocked methods are defined.
+This is the place where the mocked methods are defined.
 The method also proves that the method you like to mock actually exists.

 ### synopsis